paulgb/d3class/3-svg.md

 <div class="exercise">
 ### Exercise 2

-The following code creates two overlapping circles, first a red one, into the group `g2`, and then a blue one, into the group `g1`.
+The following code creates two overlapping circles, first an orange one, into the group `g2`, and then a blue one, into the group `g1`.
 Before running the code, think about which circle will overlap the other.

     g1 = svg.append('g');
     g2 = svg.append('g');